thruthesky/angular-cms/README.md

 * Put ID of all element. ex) '#register-form-id', '#update-form-id'

+* Each component must follow the following rules

+    * `success` event for success of its role.
+        For instance, `success` event for `post-create-compoent` when it successfully created a post.
+    * `error` event for error of its role.

 ## Plan

 * We develop desktop-browser-website and mobile-web-app only.
 Not mobile-app.